nhamidi90/kw-taekwondo/README.md

 * [Color space](https://mycolor.space/) was used to pick a colour scheme
 * [Tinypng](https://tinypng.com/) and [iLoveIMG](https://www.iloveimg.com/compress-image) were used to compress images
+* [online-convert](https://image.online-convert.com/convert-to-webp) was used to convert images to webp

 ### Code